08Aristodemus24/auto-job-app-sender/readme.md

 # **STILL IN PRODUCTION**

+# A mini-project that automates sending my cv/resume and cover letter to companies and job recruiters en masse.

 # Note: Gmail API requires OAuth2.0 for authentication.
 PyDrive makes your life much easier by handling complex authentication steps for you.**

 # Go to APIs Console and make your own project.